Coming Events

 Free and open to the public!

-Meet at the Burrough’s Trailhead, Fire # 3060 North Shore Road
+Meet at the Burrough’s Trailhead, North End Forest, 3060 North Shore Road

 Finding ways to connect more deeply with nature can offer us support in feeling at home within ourselves, and at home on this planet that we share with so many other beings.
 By slowing down and being present in the natural world, we can discover ways to feel more joy and wonder.